 Transforming Abandoned Malls with Apartments, Hotels and More|

-A developer turned it into a complex of micro-apartments so popular that 4,000 people are on the waiting list.
+When the nation’s oldest indoor shopping mall closed in 2008, no one expected that a developer could turn it into a complex of micro-apartments so popular that 4000 people would be on the waiting list.

-Mall owners are battling e-commerce sales and consumer behavior that’s ravaging their core tenant base — department stores and apparel retailers.
+Mall owners are battling online sales and consumer behavior that’s ravaging their core tenant base — department stores and apparel retailers.
 Malls that successfully weathered the Great Recession are taking the brunt of the latest wave of store closures and retailer bankruptcies.
+Did you know?
+1 in 4 US malls predicted to close in 5 years.

-With one in four U.S. malls predicted to close in five years, here’s how landlords and developers are renovating, upgrading and repositioning the buildings to increase their appeal and revenue streams.
+Let’s look at how landlords and developers are renovating, upgrading and repositioning buildings to increase their appeal and revenue streams.

-Traditional enclosed malls have suffered an exodus of key anchor tenants.
-From stores like Macy’s and J. C. Penney to Sears and Payless Shoes, the list of national and regional chains leaving malls is growing.
+There’s an exodus of key anchor tenants from traditional enclosed malls.
+Macy’s, J. C. Penney, Sears, Payless Shoes — the list of national and regional chains leaving malls is growing.

-Many malls have been repositioning properties with experiential tenants, such as restaurants, entertainment attractions and activity outlets.
-These include fitness centers, spas, bowling alleys and rock climbing gyms.
+Many malls have been repositioning properties with tenants that focus on giving customers an experience, such as fitness centers, spas, bowling alleys and rock climbing gyms.

-About 20 percent had removed the word “mall” from their names, opting for “villages,” “shoppes” and the like.
+- About 20 percent had removed the word “mall” from their names, opting for alternatives such as “village” or “shoppe”.

-Landlords are also turning to nonretail tenants — such as medical clinics, hotels and apartments — to create mixed-use properties, like the one in Rhode Island.
-Of the malls in the JLL study, just over 40 percent were adding multifamily services, while another 33 percent were carving out space for hotels.
+Landlords are also turning to non-retail tenants — such as medical clinics, hotels and apartments — to create mixed-use properties, like the one in Rhode Island.
+Of the malls in the JLL study, just over 40% were adding multifamily services, while another 33% were carving out space for hotels.

 Some abandoned malls are being completely repurposed or recycled.
 New uses include schools and industrial distribution facilities meant to get closer to the “last mile” of customer fulfillment.